Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Conclusion

 As previously mentioned, our results indicate that implementing tunnel diode circuits, which take input data encoded as currents and process it analogously to a feedforward neural network, may yield promising outcomes.
-Pursuing this research direction could lead to cost-effective AI systems with improved computational efficiency, bridging the gap between quantum-inspired NC systems and practical ML implementations.
+Pursuing this research direction could lead to cost-effective AI systems with improved computational efficiency, bridging the gap between quantum-inspired neuromorphic computing systems and practical machine learning implementations.